Secilia-Cxy/UNetTFI/README.md

 ```

 ## Generate Submissions
-To generate submissions, execute the following scripts in the repository's root directory, ensuring that the correct GPU index, configuration file, and model checkpoint path are provided:
+To generate submissions, execute the following scripts in the repository's root directory, ensuring that the correct GPU index, configuration file, and model checkpoint path are provided.
+Model weights can be found in releases.

 For the UNetTFI 4-hour prediction on nowcasting dataset:
 ```bash